Biometris/LMMsolver/cran-comments.md

 ## Major release

-Generalizations in some of the functions, increased efficiency and some minor bugfixes
+Addition of predict function.
+New example and further generalizations.

 ----